The Lawrence Hart Institute develops the literary insights and instructional methods of teacher/critic Lawrence Hart (1901-1996).

 And if there are identifiable, concrete tools in play, why shouldn’t any dedicated writer be able to pick them up and use them?

-Then the Modernist experimental thrust, of which the Activists were a late part, seemed to run out of steam.
-As the century wore on, the fashion turned toward an easier kind of verse, requiring much less of writer and reader, sometimes hard to distinguish from prose.
-“Raw” poetry, The New Yorker called it approvingly, instead of the older “cooked.”
+Hart thought he had some answers, and shared them with all comers in classes taught for fifty years in the San Francisco Bay Area.
+The most serious of the poets who studied with Hart became known as the Activist Group; they were prominent on the American scene in the 1940s and 1950s.
+As the century wore on, though, the fashion turned toward an easier kind of verse, requiring much less of writer and reader, often hard to distinguish from prose.
+“Raw” poetry, TheNew Yorker called it approvingly, instead of the Modernist “cooked.”
 Hart and his colleagues shrugged their shoulders and kept on cooking, following their own more rigorous lines.
 Their “kitchen” came to be known as the Lawrence Hart Seminars.

 The challenge Hart articulated is still there for those who want to hear it: